Phippsy/page-loads-chris/README.md

 You must only supply a single argument to a .har file after calling the R script.

+## First run - package installs

+On first running, it's likely that you will need to install several packages in order to successfully run the script.
+This is initiated by lines 1-5 in [harfile-output.R](./harfile-output.R).

+Packages are the R language's equivalent of python modules and provide useful functionality for data munging, .har file reading and plotting in this case.
+You can [read further information about R packages at this link.](https://www.tutorialspoint.com/r/r_packages.htm)

+The first time the script runs, it will need to download the package source code from a repository and then install the package for use.
+This may take a minute or so.
+If you use the script again, the packages should be called within the script without any wait for a download.

 ## Output

 If successful, the script should create the following new files: